-1.10 Trade and other receivables
+1.8 Trade and other receivables

-Trade receivables comprise amounts due from customers for services performed in the ordinary course of business.
+Trade receivables comprise amounts due from customers for rental of property in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.